devsoc-unsw/jobsboard/README.md

 **With Docker**
 1. After installing Docker on your computer, open a terminal and run `docker compose build` to build all the containers required for Jobsboard.
 In the future, you will only need to run either `docker compose build api` or `docker compose build test` as you make changes to them.
-2. Start up the database by running `docker compose -d db` in your terminal.
+2. Start up the database by running `docker compose up -d db` in your terminal.
-3. Start up the server by following step of above or run `docker compose up` in your terminal.
+3. Start up the server by running `docker compose up -d api` in your terminal.
-> Refer to the [Using Docker](#Using-Docker) section below if you need more assisstance.
+> Refer to the [Using Docker](#Using-Docker) section below if you need more assistance.

 <br />